ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ![records in df](img/Discover/revamp/image7.png)

-* Note: You would find there are many methods that have the *_as_df variant as well, which takes exactly the same arguments and return the result in Dataframe.
+* Note: You would find there are many methods that have the *_as_df variant as well, which takes the same arguments and return the result in Dataframe.

 * Instead of just `n` records, you can fetch all records as well by using `discover.<INDEX_LEVEL_NAME>.get_all_records_as_df()`